 This shoe has been discontinued, we recommend the La Sportiva FC ECO 2.0 and checking out our complete Hiking Shoe Review.

 It was one of the burliest hiking shoes we reviewed and consequently best for heavier duty applications, such as hiking heavy loads or using the shoe for winter use.
 The shoe's higher than average ankle support left us feeling confident through technical, rock strewn trails, but was a little bit overkill for a casual walk in the woods or around town.
-For a lighter-duty shoe, check out the Keen Ambler or the North Face Hedgehog Guide.
+For a lighter-duty shoe, check out the Keen Ambler.

 The Salomon Exit Peak Mid 2 GTX was a standout in both our support and water resistance category, and scored well in the rest of the categories.
 While you shouldn't expect to be doing a trail run in these shoes or wearing them in a 100˚ plus environment, take a look at this shoe to take care of heavier loads or chundery trails.